Windscreen washers, more welding and handbrake cable adjustments

 - Left rear wheel not affected as much as right by handbrake engagement

-The MOT testing station does not carry out any welding and was pretty busy so I was on my own.
-At least I had ten days in which to return for a free retest.
+The MOT ing station does not carry out any welding and was pretty busy so I was on my own.
+At least I had ten days in which to return for a free re.

 I figured I'd tackle the welding at the weekend, which was only a few days away.
 First I had to figure out what was wrong with the windscreen wiper jets and the handbrake cable so I could order some parts in time for the weekend.
 A quick inspection later and I ordered some new pipes and jet heads from Mini Spares, choosing express delivery so they'd arrive in time for the weekend.

 The problem with the windscreen washers turned out to be a case of a crushed pipe (from being jammed behind the air filter casing), combined with one knackered jet head.